systemslab/popper-paper/main.md

 ---
-title: "Popper: A Convention for Facilitating the Validation of Computer Systems Research"
+title: "Popper: Making Reproducible Systems Performance Evaluation Practical"
 author:
 - name: "Ivo Jimenez, Michael Sevilla, Noah Watkins, Carlos Maltzahn"
   affiliation: "_UC Santa Cruz_"
   email: "`{ivo,msevilla,jayhawk,carlosm}@cs.ucsc.edu`"
 number-of-authors: 1
 abstract: |
- We make the case for treating an article as an open source software project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
+ We introduce the _Popper Convention_, in which we aim to make it easier to generate reproducible research.
+Concretely, we make the case for treating an article as an open source software project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
 documentclass: ieeetran
 classoption: conference
 ieeetran: true